-- May be found growing with eelgrass

-- Most common in sandy substrate

-- Important food source for ducks, geese, and other waterfowl
+- May be found growing with eelgrass - Important food source for ducks, geese, and other waterfowl

 Sago pondweed

 Stuckenia pectinata - Sp

 Mesohaline

 Fresh to brackish waters throughout the Chesapeake Bay

 Stems are slender and branching.
 Leaves are arranged alternately, and are long, threadlike, and tapered to a point.
 The basal sheath may be pointed.
 Stems and leaves may appear fan-like.
 Seed clusters may appear above the water surface and resemble grape clusters.